nelsonfigueroa/aws-infrastructure/README.md

 # Terraform Blog Infrastructure
-This is primarily a project done to learn terraform.
+This project was completed to learn Terraform and strengthen my AWS knowledge.
 The infrastructure will be used for my blog Ruby on Rails app.